peng2001/1d_heat_transfer_sabine/README.md

 - Access the simulation results data in ```temperatures_C``` variable in the main code in run.py
   - For example, ```temperatures_C[3][7]``` is the 3rd time step, at the 7th discretised x distance
 - Model uses x=0 as center point of plane
+- Model using constant heat flux boundaries is not fully working